ntunlpsg/ntunlpsg.github.io/content/project/Speech-act.md

 ---

 - Shafiq Joty and Tasnim Mohiuddin.
-Speech Act Modeling of Written Asynchronous Conversations: A Neural CRF Approach  In Computational Linguistics (Special Issue on Language in Social Media, Exploiting discourse and other contextual information) : pages (Conditionally accepted), 2018.
+Speech Act Modeling of Written Asynchronous Conversations: A Neural CRF Approach.
+In Computational Linguistics (Special Issue on Language in Social Media, Exploiting discourse and other contextual information) : pages (Conditionally accepted), 2018.

 ```
 @article{joty-cl-si-18,